borbelyattila11/Histogram-Equalization/README.md

 To ensure smooth transitions between tiles:
 - The transformations from neighboring tiles are weighted based on their relative positions in the image.

+Additionally, Adaptive Histogram Equalization can also be used for Sliding Window cases besides Local.